 -Drivers that are 18-years-old and younger who are either driving or riding in a truck are required by law to wear a seat belt.

 If you have been injured in a motor-vehicle accident, you may need legal assistance to get the compensation you deserve.
-Call the Kansas accident lawyers at Aaron Sachs and Associates for a free initial consultation.
+Call the Kansas accident lawyers at Aaron Sachs & Associates, P.C. for a free initial consultation.

 More Blog Entries: